 - The Thai government approved a return to a shorter visa exemption on May 19, 2026;

-- The announced future system provides 30 days visa-free for tourist stays, for the countries and territories concerned;
+- The announced future system provides a return to around 30 days visa-free for many tourist stays;

 - The new rules are expected to come into effect 15 days after this official publication;

-- An additional 30-day extension should remain possible;
+- An additional extension at immigration should remain possible, subject to confirmation;

 - The rules may still change with official updates.